Confused flour beetle: Sexual selection

 Male beetles produce a hormone that attracts both males and females.
 Females tend to mate with many males and apportions paternity among her many mates.
 Females have the ability to reject spermatophore transfer if they decide that the male has a low quality phenotype, but there is also evidence that suggests males practice leg-rubbing mechanisms during copulation to counter female spermatophore rejection.
 Males, in turn, are more likely to approach virgin females.
 Females usually fill their spermatheca mostly with whichever beetle they first copulate with.

 Confused flour beetles practice kin selection.
 In a closed system where migration is not allowed, siblings will rear the larvae, causing them to become fully developed on average 2.2 days earlier than larvae reared in unrelated groups.
 This effect is likely due to the presence of related individuals rather than simply being an act of altruism.
 When individuals are more differentiated from each other, patterns of larval interactions shift.
 The evolution of kin selection may have been maintained to reduce levels of inbreeding and cannibalism, thus increasing individual fitness.

-Tribolium c. practice assymmetrical mating.
+Tribolium c. practice asymmetrical mating.
 When virgin males approach virgin females, they are most successful mating from the left side of the females.
 However, this is partially influenced by the beetle more often to approach from the left overall.
 Uniquely, the beetles are the least successful mating approaching from the rear.
 Proportionally, a beetle choosing to approach from directly behind a female is the least likely to succeed in mating.